 Four animals were used in the part of the study that included the drugs.
 It does appears from other press coverage that in getting the dosage right, some octopuses were given too much of the drug and subjected to distress.
 That is a clear minus, on the welfare side.
 But perhaps it is the only clear minus.
 The effects of the drug on the octopuses (once the dosage was right) was to make them more inclined to interact with the other octopus, and more playful.
 These effects of the drug were probably not unpleasant or stressful.
 When octopuses are stressed, they behave very differently from the ways seen in the experiment.
 Perhaps the octopuses suffered after the drug had worn off (though in humans, ecstasy is not a drug with a severe aftermath).
 Captivity per se can reasonably be seen as harmful for many animals, though in this case the conditions are described as “enriched,” and I tend not to think of captivity in good conditions as a great harm for these particular animals.

 On the positive side, I think the octopus’ sociable and playful behaviors under the influence of the drug tends to “humanize” them a little in our eyes.
 I think this is likely to lead to some people being more mindful of their welfare in the future.
-It suggests that the inner lives of octopuses have some affective, quasi-emotional features of the sort that make our own lives rich, and that are relevant our own well-being.
+It suggests that the inner lives of octopuses have some affective, quasi-emotional features of the sort that make our own lives rich.

 The study, then, induced much less stress and harm than a huge number of experiments routinely done on these and other animals.
 The fact that there is much worse work around does not imply that this is acceptable work.
 But I think there is a particular thing going on in responses to this study, which I will spend some time looking at.